University under fire for creating a safe space for white students called 'White Awake'

 Another student tweeted she was “ashamed over the execution of white awake,” writing, “Why do they need to attend therapy sessions on how to be a decent human being in society…to coexist?”

-Noah Collins, who leads the group and specializes in group therapy for the Counseling Center with an interest in “racial and cultural awareness,” issued a statement Thursday night saying UMD will discontinue the flyer and consider changing the name but stands by the group, saying the flyer was “not clear enough” that the group’s aim is “anti-racism and becoming a better ally.”
+Noah Collins, who leads the group and specializes in group therapy for the Counseling Center with an interest in “racial and cultural awareness,” issued a statement Thursday night saying UMD will discontinue the flyer and consider changing the name, but that it stands by the group.

+He added the flyer was “not clear enough” in explaining that the group’s aim is “anti-racism and becoming a better ally.”

 TEXAS BIOLOGY TEACHER ON LEAVE FOR ALLEGEDLY BULLYING PRO-TRUMP STUDENT